Towards derived equivalence classification of the cluster-tilted algebras of Dynkin type D: Introduction

 \section{Introduction}

 Cluster categories have been introduced in~\cite{BMRRT} (see also~\cite{CCS06a} for Dynkin type $A$) as a representation-theoretic approach to Fomin and Zelevinsky's cluster algebras without coefficients having skew-symmetric exchange matrices (so that matrix mutation becomes the combinatorial recipe of mutation of quivers).
-This highly successful approach allows to use deep algebraic and representation-theoretic methods in the context of cluster algebras.
-A crucial role is played by the so-called cluster tilting objects in the cluster category which model the clusters in the cluster algebra.
+This approach allows to use deep algebraic and representation-theoretic methods in the context of cluster algebras.
+A crucial role is played by the cluster tilting objects in the cluster category which model the clusters in the cluster algebra.
 The endomorphism algebras of these cluster tilting objects are called cluster-tilted algebras.

 Cluster-tilted algebras are particularly well-understood if the quiver underlying the cluster algebra, and hence the cluster category, is of Dynkin type.
 Cluster-tilted algebras of Dynkin type can be described as quivers with relations where the possible quivers are precisely the quivers in the mutation class of the Dynkin quiver, and the relations are uniquely determined by the quiver in an explicit way~\cite{BMR_finite}.
-By a result of Fomin and Zelevinsky~\cite{FominZelevinsky03}, the mutation class of a Dynkin quiver is finite.
 Moreover, the quivers in the mutation classes of Dynkin quivers are explicitly known; for type $A_n$ they can be found in~\cite{Buan-Vatne}, for type $D_n$ in~\cite{Vatne} and for type $E_{6,7,8}$ they can be enumerated using a computer, for example by the Java applet~\cite{Keller-software}.

 However, despite knowing the cluster-tilted algebras of Dynkin type as quivers with relations, many structural properties are not understood yet.
-One important structural aspect is to understand the derived module categories of the cluster-tilted algebras.
 In particular, one would want to know when two cluster-tilted algebras have equivalent derived categories.
-A derived equivalence classification has been achieved so far for cluster-tilted algebras of Dynkin type $A_n$ by Buan and Vatne~\cite{Buan-Vatne}, and for Dynkin type $E_{6,7,8}$ by the authors~\cite{BHL09}.
-Moreover, a complete derived equivalence classification has also been given by the first author for cluster-tilted algebras of extended Dynkin type $\tilde{A}_n$~\cite{Bastian}.
+A derived equivalence classification has been achieved so far for the cluster-tilted algebras of Dynkin type $A_n$ by Buan and Vatne~\cite{Buan-Vatne}, and for Dynkin type $E_{6,7,8}$ by the authors~\cite{BHL09}.
+Moreover, a derived equivalence classification has also been given by the first author for the cluster-tilted algebras of extended Dynkin type $\tilde{A}_n$~\cite{Bastian}.